 Five Times the World Tried to Hack the Oil Price

-G7 ministers are meeting today to discuss the biggest emergency petroleum release in history.
-Here's what the last five times taught us.
+The IEA just announced the biggest emergency petroleum release in its history.
+Here's what the last five times taught us — and why the market is still arguing back.

 The Spare Tank